ogoodman/icegrid-starter/readme.txt

 ensure that the IPs do not conflict with any existing hosts on your local subnet.
 If they do, change them.
 Then do

-  vagrant up icebox-1
+  vagrant up

-in order to obtain a fully provisioned development environment.
+in order to obtain a fully provisioned two-node IceGrid grid.

 Local and Production
 ====================